 Transformational travel and regenerative tourism are new key trends in travel as the world emerges from the pandemic.
 Whidbey and Camano Islands are well positioned to be leaders in this new effort.
 Transformational travel encourages visitors to travel with intention.

 “An intention is a mindset.
-Setting travel intentions encourages visitors to focus on what aligns with their values and true desires,” said Sherrye Wyatt, PR and Marketing Manager for Whidbey and Camano Islands Tourism (WCT).
+Setting travel intentions encourages visitors to focus on what aligns with their values and true desires,” said Sherrye Wyatt, PR and Marketing Manager for Embrace Whidbey and Camano Islands.
 “Visitors are likely to make better decisions when traveling this way, which leads to more meaningful experiences and memories.”

 Island adventures

-This website offers a wealth of information to help with planning including lodging.
-Community celebrations, athletic events, live music and theater, art shows, festivals and parades are back in full swing in 2022.
+This website offers a wealth of information to help with planning, including lodging, community celebrations, athletic events, live music and theater, art shows, festivals, and parades.
 Here are some ideas for transformational adventures.

 Whidbey Island Kayaking

 Whidbey Island Kayaking now offers a birdwatching tour in Penn Cove and a sea life safari of the intertidal zones on land.
-Also, a nighttime bioluminescence experience takes kayakers away from the lights of shore, venturing further out into the dark of the new moon, to see dramatic sparkles in the water below and twinkling stars above
+Also, a nighttime bioluminescence experience takes kayakers away from the lights of the shore, venturing further out into the dark of the new moon to see dramatic sparkles in the water below and twinkling stars above.
+Beyond it being a fantastic experience, your knowledgeable guides will explain the science behind this phenomenon.

 Kristoferson Farm

 Camano Island is home to Canopy Tours Northwest on Camano Islands.
 Rated the best zipline experience in the Pacific Northwest, it is located at historic Kristoferson Farm.
 While on Camano, enjoy the new artwork at Matzke Fine Art Gallery and Sculpture Park.
-Consider taking a workshop, such as stone carving this July from master carver, Kentaro Kojima.
+Check the schedule for special shows and classes.

 Art Schools